egzontina/mirror-clo/CONTRIBUTING.md

 ### Write!

 Your post will get submitted into the www-gitlab-com using GitLab workflow.

-Here's how it works
+Here's how it works.

-- Create a branch, and commit your draft blog post
+1. Create a fork of our website project. [www-gitlab-com](https://gitlab.com/gitlab-com/www-gitlab-com).
+2. Add a post
     - You'll write your blog post in Markdown.
-Here are some guidelines for [writing a blog post for GitLab](https://gitlab.com/gitlab-com/www-gitlab-com#in-blog-posts)
+    - Here are some guidelines for [writing a blog post for GitLab](https://gitlab.com/gitlab-com/www-gitlab-com#in-blog-posts)
-- We'll review and give you feedback
+3. Create an MR to prompt a review
+    - Make the MR in WIP mode.
+Meaning add WIP to the title so it won't be merged accidentally.
-- When you're ready to submit for final review, create a merge request
+    - cc @nearlythere to prompt a review
-- Then you'll get more feedback as a final pass and we'll publish!
+4. Then you'll get more feedback and then we'll publish!

+(If these steps aren't clear, you can also create a first draft in Google Docs, and submit for review.)